The Heartbreakers: History

 After the Village Gate shows, the band returned to England to attempt to finalize the album, entitled L.A.M.F.
 (New York gang slang for "like a motherfucker".)
 Nolan was most vocal about his dissatisfaction with the recordings, and attempted to remix the album himself – but with no better results.
 Track Records pressured the band to release the album by October 1977 in order to get it in stores for the holiday season; Nolan threatened to quit if the album was released as is, and when the other three members agreed to Track's demands, Nolan followed through and left the band.
-Upon its release, the album received excellent reviews, but still drew criticism for its poor sound – especially compared to the Clash and the Sex Pistols albums released the same year.
+Upon its release, the album received excellent reviews, but still drew criticism for its poor sound – especially compared to the Clash and Sex Pistols albums released the same year.
 Much of the blame went to Keen, who was not a trained recording engineer, but problems with the mastering process likely affected the record as well.
 L.A.M.F. would ultimately be remixed and rereleased multiple times to try to extract the band's raw power from the master tapes.
 As Childers said, the album's failure to capture the Heartbreakers' live sound was "the biggest, hugest fuck-up in the history of rock 'n' roll."

 With Nolan out of the band, Thunders, Lure, and Rath recruited the Sex Pistols' Paul Cook to play drums on a fall tour of the UK, but soon asked Nolan to rejoin as a hired musician.
 Nolan finished the tour, but then left again to start a new band, the Idols.
 The Heartbreakers did a short European tour in November and December with Terry Chimes on drums, after which Lure and Rath returned to New York to attempt to recruit a permanent replacement on drums.
 The band again found themselves without a recording contract when Track Records went bankrupt – fortunately, due to a provision Childers had inserted in their contract, they were able to recover the master tapes for L.A.M.F. as well as other live recordings.
 But without a new recording contract, Thunders decided to attempt a solo career, and the band ultimately broke up in early 1978.

 Thunders remained in London, playing shows with various musicians, and recording his solo debut So Alone (which featured Lure and Rath on a few tracks.)
 That summer, the three found themselves in New York and decided to play some "farewell" shows – as Lure acknowledged, "we were all strung out, we were all in town, and we all needed money."
 Minus Nolan, the band booked a series of shows at Max's Kansas City with drummer Ty Styx sitting in.
 Realizing that the band would not last much longer, Max's booker Peter Crowley arranged for the shows on September 16, 1978, to be recorded for a live album, The eventual release, Live at Max's Kansas City '79, would become an immediate classic, capturing the band's live energy as L.A.M.F. had conspicuously failed to do.